This post contains affiliate links.

 - Read the manual before using the car.
 Some cars will be more elaborate than others.
 There may be some buttons that control certain things you are unaware of.
 It is always a good idea to look through the guide ahead of time.

 - Have your child wear a helmet.
-If your kid is under two and is riding a push/kick car, a helmet is a must-have.
+A helmet is a must-have if your kid is under two and is riding a push/kick car.
 Even if your child is above two, they can even wear a helmet in the electric car.
 While manufacturers build the cars wider to prevent tipping, extra safety equipment is never a bad idea.

 - Know the car boundaries beforehand.
-To avoid any wild-goose chases, make sure to establish clear boundaries on where your child can drive the car.
-For the first few rides, using the car or bike in an enclosed area is a good idea.
+To avoid wild-goose chases, establish clear boundaries on where your child can drive the car.
+Using the car or bike in an enclosed area is a good idea for the first few rides.

 - Never drive the car on or near a road.
 The first area your child may want to drive on is the road.
 However, this can lead to fatal accidents.
-Always avoid driving on the road and stick to the backyard or private property.
+Avoid driving on the road and stick to the backyard or private property.

 The last thing you will want to consider is what features you (or your babies) may want.

-Depending on the brand and price, some electric toy cars will have a lot of features.
+Depending on the brand and price, some electric toy cars will have a lot of components.
 Check the list below to see what features come with some products:

 - MP3 input